ralucas/rabbitmq-service-client/README.md

 ### Events
   - `connecting`
   - `connected` - Connected to RabbitMQ server, but no channels yet
-  - `ready` - Queues are ready to be enacted with
+  - `ready` - Queues are ready to be interacted with
-  - `connectionerror`
+  - `connection_error` - Error in connection creation
+  - `channel_created` - Channel now created
+  - `message_collision` - if `no_duplicates` option is passed, this event will fire on a duplicate detection

 ### Running Tests